Working for New York State

 To learn about employment opportunities across State government, including the hiring process, information about civil service examinations, and other featured job programs, please watch our three-part video series:

-Candidates can compete for job opportunities by participating in civil service examinations.
-These examinations assess candidates' knowledge, skills and abilities necessary for performing the job.
+Civil service examinations assess candidates' knowledge, skills, and abilities necessary for performing the job.

 The type of test to be used on a particular examination will depend upon the nature of the job involved and will be specified on the examination announcement under "Subject of Examination."

 Examination announcements provide important information about each examination being held, including the job title(s), date of the examination, location, duties, salary, the subject of the examination, deadline to apply, and fee information.
 When you are interested in taking an examination, first review the announcement to determine if you are eligible.
 There are minimum qualifications for all examinations which you must meet in order to participate in the examination.

 Experience in a particular field of work may be required for some jobs.
 Other jobs also will require a demonstration of proficiency at certain skills, such as typing or fluency in a second language, or require a physical examination.
 Read each examination announcement carefully.
 You must meet the qualifications in order to take the examination.

 Most examinations are held periodically.
 Some examinations are held continuously, with applications accepted anytime.
 With these continuous recruitment examinations, the qualified applicants are tested on an as-needed basis, and successful candidates' names are added to the eligible list continuously.

 Archived examination announcements, which contain information such as minimum qualifications at the time the examinations were given, are posted for reference purposes only and cannot be used when applying for upcoming examinations.